 In the 1920’s, the German philosopher Heidegger wrote about the necessity for clearings: the making of space for something new to happen.
+I propose you provide clearings for your event.

 At traditional conferences there are few, if any, clearings.
 The schedule is densely packed with sessions, decided on months in advance.
 Attendees sit in dark rooms, being led through a dark forest of content.